 The department of trauma offers detailed insights for fellows, not only applied surgical knowledge but research opportunities.
 We offer fellowship programs ranging from 6 to 12 weeks up to 3 years.
-Applicants are responsible for Swiss immigration visas and all financial funding, either through official scholarship (e.g. AO or SICOT) or private funding.
+Applicants are responsible for Swiss immigration visas and all financial funding, either through official scholarship (e.g. AO or SICOT).
 Medical and Liability insurance are not provided.
 Please be aware that the primary language of communication is German, but dialogs in English are welcome amongst the team.

 The division of trauma research is composed of 8 experts, directed by PD Dr. sc. nat.
 Paolo Cinelli.
 There are three main research topics: polytrauma research & inflammation, regenerative medicine, and osteoporosis & genetic fracture management.